 Much like electrical appliances, uPVC windows have energy ratings and more and more companies are choosing to provide this information with their products.
 In terms of the most energy efficient glass for double glazing on the market, look out for low emissivity (Low-E) glass.

 Builder Guide has numerous firms registered, from large UK-covering companies to local professionals covering the whole of country.
 All you need to do is tell us what you want – be it modern sash uPVC to replace sash timber windows, repairs to timber-frame conservatories or the supply of a garage door – and we’ll pass your details to up to three firms, both national and regional, who will offer to quote you on the work so you can pick the best deal.

 With many glazing, conservatory and door focused firms offering work; it’s difficult to find out which one in your area can offer the best deal.
 Builder Guide does the hard work for you by contacting up to three reputable groups who can then compete for your business.

 Glazing, windows and doors business covers a whole range of products and services, therefore it doesn’t matter how big or small the issue is, we’ll find the right service for you.
 These products include:

-Builder Guide has a list of local, regional and national window companies and installers who are certified under Competent Person Schemes (Fensa or Certass) and are keen to quote for the work you require.
+Builder Guide has a list of local, regional and national window companies and installers who are certified under Competent Person Schemes (Fensa, Certass or BM TRADA) and are keen to quote for the work you require.
 FENSA – which stands for the Fenestration Self Assessment Scheme was set up by the Glass and Glazing Federation (GGF), while Certass is a Government licensed self-certification scheme covering replacement doors and windows which aims to raise standards in the UK glazing industry.
 BM TRADA is a UK based international certification body and provider of independent assurance services.

 Some of the biggest names in the UK window industry include Safestyle, Everest, Anglian and Zenith.